OneBox (Obx) Tab

 OneBox Database

 SpikeGLX maintains a database of OneBox settings in the _Calibration folder.
 The settings are keyed to the OneBox's serial number.
-There is one entry per device, hence, the software remembers last thing you did with that OneBox.
+There is one entry per device, hence, the software remembers the last thing you did with that OneBox.
 The entries are each time-stamped.
 Individual entries are discarded after three years of disuse.

 When you click Detect we look for each selected OneBox in the database.
 If found, the stored settings are used.
 If no entry is found, the OneBox gets default settings.